Kuwait Ground [OKKK_GND]

 2.1 Pushback Clearance

-The GMC Controller is responsible for providing departing aircraft with a push back clearance.
-Prior to issuing a push back clearance the aircraft would have correctly set their assigned squawk code.
-Push back clearance must include the stand number of the aircraft being given clearance.
-This is method is to ensure other nearby aircraft are aware of the movement from the stand onto a live taxiway.
+The GMC Controller is responsible for providing Departing aircraft with a pushback clearance.
+Prior to issuing a pushback clearance the aircraft would have correctly set their assigned squawk code. pushback clearance must include the stand number of the aircraft being given clearance.
+This method is to ensure other nearby aircraft are aware of the movement from the stand onto a live taxiway.

 Example: